ivanprea/AlarmClock/README.md

   One pin to pin 11 and the other to GND through a current-limiting 10k resistor
 - Button 2 (Night Mode):
   One pin to pin 12 and the other to GND through a current-limiting 10k resistor
+- Button 3 (Snooze):
+  One pin to pin A1 and the other to GND through a current-limiting 10k resistor
-- Button 3 (Alarm):
+- Button 4 (Alarm):
   One pin to pin 13 and the other to GNDthrough a current-limiting 10k resistor
-- Button 4 (Set Alarm):
+- Button 5 (Set Alarm):
   One pin to pin 10 and the other to GND through a current-limiting 10k resistor

-**LEDs:**
-- LED1:
-  Anode to Analog Pin A0 and Cathode to GND through a current-limiting 5k resistor
-- LED2:
-  Anode to Analog Pin A1 and Cathode to GND through a current-limiting 5k resistor
-- LED3:
+**LED:**
-  Anode to Analog Pin A2 and Cathode to GND through a current-limiting 5k resistor
+  Anode to Analog Pin A= and Cathode to GND through a current-limiting 5k resistor

 **Buzzer:**